ZorgBtw/BungeeSK/README.md

 Then you can drop your `BungeeSK.jar` file in your Bungeecord `plugins/` folder and in every Spigot `plugins/` folder too.
 Make sure you got Skript running on your Spigot servers.
 (If not, you can download Skript [here](https://github.com/SkriptLang/Skript/releases/latest))

 ## 🚀 How to run correctly BungeeSK ?
-First, you will need to connected your Spigot servers (called as clients) to your Bungeecord proxy (call as server).
+First, you will need to connect your Spigot servers (called as clients) to your Bungeecord proxy (call as server).
 Here's an example of code to link everything:
 ```py
 on server start: